 Ms. Dempster is a registered nurse and holds a Master’s degree in Leadership.

 October 24, 2019

-Ms. Melanie Fraser joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Finance, Audit and Risk Committee.
+Melanie Fraser joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Performance Committee.

-Since 2018, Ms. Fraser has served as Ontario’s Associate Deputy Minister, Health Services, at Ontario’s Ministry of Health where she is driving health system transformation while focusing on the patient, quality, effectiveness and efficiency of the system.
+Since 2018, Ms. Fraser has served as Ontario’s Associate Deputy Minister, Health Services, at Ontario’s Ministry of Health where she is responsible for health services delivery and health system transformation while focusing on the patient, quality, effectiveness and efficiency of the system.

 Prior to her current role, Ms. Fraser held several senior positions in Ontario Public Service, including Corporate Chief Information Officer, Chief Administrative Officer/Assistant Deputy Minister with Treasury Board Secretariat; and senior executive positions with the Office of the Chief Coroner and Ontario Forensic Pathology Service and in the Ministry of Community Safety and Correctional Services.

 Ms. Fraser is a graduate of the Executive Development Program at the Richard Ivey School of Business and holds an Honours Bachelor of Arts and a Master’s degree from Wilfrid Laurier University.
 She currently serves on the Ryerson MBA’s Advisory Council, sharing insights and vision for the future of business and business education.